sisrfeng/coc-wiki/F.A.Q.md

 Some language servers don't work when the buffer not saved to disk.
 This is because they only tested on VSCode which always create file before create buffer.

-Save to buffer to disk and restart coc by `:CocRestart` to make the language server work.
+Save to buffer to disk and restart coc.nvim server by `:CocRestart` to make the language server work.

 ## Function parameter/auto import not work on complete done.